How Does Medicare Plan Finder Work?

 If you receive Social Security or Railroad retirement benefits, you will be automatically enrolled (on the month of your 65th birthday).

 Medicare Part B covers outpatient services like doctor visits and ambulance transportation.
 Some people will be automatically enrolled in Part B, while others will have to enroll on their own.

 If you receive Social Security benefits or Railroad Retirement benefits, your Part B premium will be automatically deducted from your monthly benefit checks.
 In 2023, the standard Part B premium is $164.90, but this is subject to change every year.

 Every year, your Part B coverage will begin after you hit your deductible ($226 in 2023), which can be easy to do.
 Once you’ve paid the deductible, you’ll only have to pay 20% of most Medicare-approved services.
 Annual wellness visits are usually $0.

 Did you know that some Medicare Supplement plans can cover your Part B copayments?

 Medicare Part D provides prescription drug coverage to Medicare beneficiaries.
 Original Medicare by itself does not provide any prescription drug coverage.
 You can get prescription coverage by either enrolling in a separate Part D plan or Medicare Advantage.

 Every Part D plan will have its own formulary (list of covered drug plans).
 The formulary is divided into tiers based on drug costs.
 Generally, generic drugs are cheaper than brand-name drugs.

-We want to be your Medicare Part D plan finder.
 Request a call from a licensed agent so you can find the best Part D plan for your needs.